Machina Dynamica's Brilliant Pebbles

 Over a period of time, Machina Dynamica developed four sizes of Brilliant Pebbles, each addressing specific problems in the room and system: Large Brilliant Pebbles is intended for speaker cabinets, on top of tube traps, room corners, satellite TV receivers and output transformers of tube amps.
 The Mini BP is intended for the top of CD/DVD/SACD players, top of speaker cabinets, proximity to small electron tubes as well as on speaker cable terminal jacks.
 The Mikro BP (about 1/4 the mass of the Mini) is intended for proximity to electron tubes, on top of Quantum ElectraClear & Symphony line stabilizers, attached to interconnects and digital cable on the RCA jacks and taped to glass doors and windows in the listening room.
 The newer Extra Large size was developed for the corners of large rooms and for the top of large speaker cabinets.

-Experience in a great many systems has shown that Brilliant Pebbles can sometimes effect the sound in unpredictable ways.
+Experience in a great many systems has shown that Brilliant Pebbles can sometimes affect the sound in unpredictable ways.
 So, some experimentation is usually necessary to establish ideal locations for Brilliant Pebbles in a given room/system.
 NOTE: It is recommended that a sound pressure meter and test tone (315 Hz or thereabouts) be used to establish ideal locations around the room - where highest acoustic peaks are found.
 For example, the acoustic peak in a room corner can often be located a foot or two from the actual corner.
 A typical room/system will yield quite a number of these "ideal locations" for Brilliant Pebbles.
-Brilliant Pebbles is capable of dramatically lowering audio noise and distortion - perhaps especially in systems where great pains have been taken to ensure the highest possible performance.
+Brilliant Pebbles is capable of dramatically lowering audio noise and distortion - perhaps especially in systems where great pains have already been taken to ensure the highest possible performance.